How to Connect With Local Culture Abroad (and the Mistakes to Avoid)

 Continue Reading: Dealing With Travel Burnout – Why it Happens & How to Overcome It

-2. Connect With Locals
+2. Talk With People

 3. Explore the Local Gastronomy